ZiyadGuluzade/crystal-collector/README.md

 # Overview

 Crystall Collector is a simple front-end app/ game that gives player four crystals with hidden number values.
-The goal is to click the crystals an combine their values.
+The goal is to click the crystals and combine their values.
 If user's score matches target score user wins.

 ## Landing Page